Control Synthesis with Reinforcement Learning: A Modeling Perspective: Sensitivity Analysis

 \subsection{Region of Attraction}

-Finally, we analyze the region of attraction of each of the following controlled systems: \begin{enumerate}[(a)] \item Control the LTI system using the control policy learned with the LTI model \item Control the lab system using the control policy learned with the LTI model \item Control the lab system using the control policy learned with the lab model \end{enumerate}
+Finally, we analyze the region of attraction of each of the following controlled systems: \begin{enumerate}[(a)] \item Control the LTI system using the control policy learned with the LTI model \item Control the lab model using the control policy learned with the LTI model \item Control the lab model using the control policy learned with the lab model \end{enumerate}

-The idea is to see if the last policy would be more ``successful" than learning with a simplified model.
-So we uniformly sampled initial conditions on the rectangle $D = [-0.2, 0.2] \times [-10, 10] \times [-0.2, 0.2] \times [-10,10] \subset \R^4$.
-With those initial conditions, we simulated the 3 controlled systems each for 40 seconds.
-The system is considered to be successfully controlled if the pendulum angle is within 0.05 radians from upright in the final second, and if at no time during the simulation, the cart position is more than 0.2 m away from the center of the track.
-The later criterion can be viewed as a safety constraint on the RL-based control system, which is an active research field \cite{berkenkamp_safe_2017, richards_lyapunov_2018, liang_accelerated_2018, petsagkourakis_chance_2022, tambon_how_2022}.
+The idea is to see if the last policy (c) would be more ``successful'' than learning with a simplified model.
+So, we uniformly sample the initial conditions in the rectangle $D = [-0.2, 0.2] \times [-10, 10] \times [-0.2, 0.2] \times [-10,10] \subset \R^4$.
+With those initial conditions, we simulated the 3 controlled systems each for 40 s.
+The system is considered to be successfully controlled if the pendulum angle is within 0.05 radians from upright in the final second and if at no time during the simulation, the cart position is more than 0.2 m away from the center of the track.
+The latter criterion can be viewed as a safety constraint in the RL-based control system, which is an active research field \cite{berkenkamp_safe_2017, richards_lyapunov_2018, liang_accelerated_2018, petsagkourakis_chance_2022, tambon_how_2022}.

-The initial conditions that corresponded to successful control are plotted in Fig.~\ref{fig:ROA_3sys}.
-The scatter plots on the off-diagonals are projections of the four-dimensional region of attraction onto the $\ds {4\choose2} = 6$ two-dimensional planes which are spanned by each pair of state variables.
-The diagonals are kernel density estimate (KDE) plots which basically is a smoothed out version of histograms.
-It is rather clear that using the controller trained on the lab model is a lot more likely to actually stabilize the pendulum within the limit of the cart track, as the the blue region is much larger than the orange region.